-Interested high school juniors and seniors should first contact their high school counselor for program information, forms, and consultation.
-Students in the Early Admission or Running Start Programs do not qualify to receive veteran's benefits.
+Interested high school students should first contact their high school counselor for program information, forms, and consultation.
+Students in the Early Admission Program do not qualify to receive veteran's benefits.

 Health Requirements for Registration

 State of Hawai'i Department of Health regulations require students to submit proof of health clearance for Tuberculosis (TB), measles (Rubeola), mumps, and rubella PRIOR to registration for classes.
 Health clearances must be signed by the administering practitioner or stamped by the administering clinic.